 Georgetown’s campus is very compact and has a high volume of pedestrian traffic.
 When riding on campus, please remember to share the road by yielding to pedestrians and obeying posted speed limits and stop signs.

-If you have any questions about bicycle safety or security on campus, please reach out to Sgt.
-Michael Bunker.
+Contact Sgt.
+Michael Bunker if you have any questions about bicycle safety or security on campus.

-The University GUTS buses feature bike racks on the front of each bus, giving bike commuters more options for connecting to campus from regional bike routes.
+Georgetown University Transportation Shuttles (GUTS) feature bike racks on the front of each bus, giving bike commuters more options to commute along regional bike routes.

 Want to learn more about bicycling at Georgetown?
-Have a request for new bike amenities on campus?
-Reach out to firstname.lastname@example.org
+Reach out to email@example.com.

 Members of the Georgetown University Community can also join the Bicycling @ Georgetown Facebook Group to connect with other bicyclists and stay up to date on bicycling events on campus.